Seneca-ICTOER/Intro2C/docs/F-Refinements/algorithms.md

 Masking algorithms distinguish certain array elements from all other elements.
 The masking array is a [parallel array](/C-Data-Structures/arrays#parallel-arrays "Parallel Arrays") with respect to the other arrays in the set.
 The elements of the masking array are [flags](/B-Computations/logic#flags "Flags") that identify inclusion or exclusion.

 Consider the following program, which calculates the total purchase price for a set of products.
 The user enters the SKU (Stock-Keeping Unit) for each product purchased and the quantity.
 Some products attract HST (Harmonized Sales Tax), while others do not.
-We store the skus, unit prices and tax status in three parallel arrays.
+We store the SKUs, unit prices and tax status in three parallel arrays.
 The tax status array is the masking array.
 The user enters 0 to terminate input.

 ```c
 // Total Purchase Price